wireapp/wire-docs/README.md

 The re-structured spec text allows for choosing any underline/overline symbol for any level.
 In this repository we have not been very consistent.
-For any new contribution let's stick to this conevention:
+For any new contribution let's stick to this convention:

 ```rst
 ######